 Iran government strongly restrains protest demonstration as “enemy conspiracy” and fear of repression | Reuters

 Iran’s military has said it will “stand up to the enemy’s machinations” behind protests over the wearing of scarves on women’s hair.
-With the authorities issuing stronger warnings than ever before, it could lead to crackdowns similar to those of past demonstrations.
+With the authorities issuing stronger warnings than ever before, it might lead to crackdowns similar to those of past demonstrations.
 People participate in a government-organized demonstration in the capital Tehran on the same day.

 Iran’s military said on Thursday that the protests were “a nefarious strategy of the enemy to undermine Iran’s Islamic regime” and “confronted the enemy’s machinations to ensure security and peace”.
 Demonstrators organized by the government to counter a series of protests accused anti-government demonstrators of being “Israeli agents”.
 “Death to America,” “Death to Israel,” and “Death to the Quran.”